-An important objective of LARSIP is to create knowledge that are useful in the decision making process.
-This implies that a large amount of effort is involve in developing useful products.
+An important objective of LARSIP is to create knowledge useful in the decision-making process.
+This implies that a large amount of effort is involved in developing useful products.
 An important set of products is algorithms implemented in software packages.
-Some algorithms are being embedded in hardware systems.
-Examples of it are: Hyperspectral Data Analysis Toolbox, Pattern Recognition & Image Analysis Toolbox, and Fingerprint Verification System.
+Some algorithms being embedded in hardware systems include: Hyperspectral Data Analysis Toolbox, Pattern Recognition & Image Analysis Toolbox, and Fingerprint Verification System.